Guide to promoting women in the workplace.

 Annual benchmarking report by the Gender, Leadership and Inclusion Centre at Cranfield University, which has been published since 1999 and includes details of the number of female non-executive directors on the corporate boards of the UK's top 100 companies

-Survey from Deloitte's Board Practices Report >exploring ways in which companies and boards have responded to these recent events involving systemic racism and racial equality, and other management- and board- focused practices pertaining to diversity, equality and inclusion (DEI).
+Survey from Deloitte's Board Practices Quarterly, exploring ways in which companies and boards have responded to these recent events involving systemic racism and racial equality, and other management- and board- focused practices pertaining to diversity, equality and inclusion (DEI).

 ICAEW accepts no responsibility for the content on any site to which a hypertext link from this site exists.
 The links are provided ‘as is’ with no warranty, express or implied, for the information provided within them.
 Please see the full copyright and disclaimer notice.